kaushikrahul1993/kaushikrahul1993/README.md

 ### Scientific Officer
 **Raja Ramanna Centre for Advanced Technology (RRCAT)**
 *2022 – Present*

-Leading the development of suspension and seismic subsystems for **LIGO India**, including single- and multi-stage suspension assemblies and internal seismic isolation systems.
+Leading the development of suspension and seismic subsystems at LIGO India, covering single- and multi-stage suspension assemblies and internal seismic isolation systems.
+Responsibilities include FEA simulations and Mathematica-based modeling for design, prototyping, and experimental validation, as well as developing control systems and machine learning models for precise optic steering and control of the 10 m interferometer (IFO) at the LIGO India Training and Testing (T&T) Facility.
-Key responsibilities include:
-- Finite element simulations and Mathematica-based modeling for design, prototyping, and experimental validation
-- Development of control systems for precision instrumentation
-- Application of machine learning models for precise optic steering and control
-- Contribution to the 10 m interferometer (IFO) at the LIGO India Training & Testing (T&T) Facility

 ---